Teaching Pathways Opening Doors to STEM

 Increasing the number and diversity of highly qualified STEM teachers going into the classroom, by designing, developing and supporting coordinated pathways into K-12 mathematics and science teaching careers for Montgomery County public school students, current MC students, and the large population of skilled mathematics and science professionals in the community who may choose to enter the teaching field.

-Apply NOW for Fall 2014 Semester Learning Assistant positions: Provide tutoring and assistance to students under the guidance of the professor for a specific class that fits with your interests and skills.
-Current openings are in Astronomy, Biology, Chemistry, Computer Applications and Computer Science, Engineering, Mathematics and Physics.
+Apply NOW for Spring 2015 Semester Learning Assistant positions: Provide tutoring and assistance to students under the guidance of the professor for a specific class that fits with your interests and skills.
 A PDF document that describes the program and has a listing of the current course openings is available for download.

 A student application for you to fill out is also available for download as a PDF.